 - Select euros as the currency and enter “10,000” as the amount to send.
 As an example, you might see that this costs $10,545 because of the exchange rate.

 - Specify your friend as the recipient and send the money (this is also free).
 You will be charged $10,545.

 Your recipient will receive the money.
 At this point, they can withdraw the money for free via debit card or bank account.
 Debit card providers and banks typically take one to four days for processing.

 Circle gets mixed reviews online.
-At Trustpilot, the reviews are about 50/50, with a TrustPilot score of 4.9 out of 10.
+At Trustpilot, the reviews score of 1.5 out of 5 as of October 2020.